essic/prez-why-fsharp/workshop/README.md

    - __Domain.fs__ contains the code which implement the business logic.
 As required in the architecture we chose, this code is 100% synchrone and free of side effects.
 Therefore it is completely free from concerns of the outside world.
    - __Effects.fs__ infrastructure code needed to communicate with the outside world with other technical concerns.
    - __Shell.fs__ code that will be use by the outside world to realise our use cases.
 More on this during the workshop.
-3.__src/ClockOrDie.Core.Tests__ which host a test project, entirely in F#, using Xunit & Unquote (for assertion)
+3.__src/ClockOrDie.Core.Tests__ which host a test project, entirely in F#, using xUnit v3 (with Microsoft.Testing.Platform) & Unquote (for assertions)
    - __ActivityDomainTests.fs__ is a set of unit failing tests.
-The workshop consists of passing those test green.
+The workshop consists of making those tests pass.